• Facebook

 Sauce with spoon in skillet.

-Diavolo Sauce Recipe
+Fra Diavolo Sauce

 Diavolo Sauce is an easy and spicy marinara sauce made with flavor-forward ingredients, like tomatoes, garlic, white wine, and red pepper flakes.
 Toss it with spaghetti and your favorite seafood and enjoy!